 The key to reducing the need for watering is to apply a thick layer of mulch.
 We personally use about 5cm / 2in of wood chip because we have a good supply of that material.
 Alternatives include a layer of newspapers / cardboard topped up with grass cuttings or any rotted organic matter.

 See our trial of the variety Sparrow during the extreme drought year of 2018 which can be seen here.
 It's surprising how often given advice, even from the very best sources, can prove to be not the whole truth.

 Weeding is also important because weeds compete (and often win!) for water and nutrients in the soil.
 If you use a hoe be very careful not to damage the roots which appear near the soil surface.

 Mulching with grass clippings, garden compost or similar materials will help greatly with retaining moisture in the soil and will also prevent weeds to a large degree.

 When the seedlings are young they may be attacked by pigeons and similar birds.
-If birds are a problem in your area then laying horticultural fleece over the seedlings until they grow to 10cm / 4in high should protect them.
-After that stage the fleece can be removed because birds won't attack larger seedlings.
+If birds are a problem in your area then laying horticultural fleece over the seedlings for a couple of weeks should protect them.
+After that stage the fleece can be removed because birds won’t attack larger seedlings.